FusionCache/docs/docs/find/find.md

 **Object Members**

-You can access object members by using the root class member name then the nested member name.
+You can access object members by using the member name then nested member names.

 With a `Customer` class containing an `address` member that is an `Address`: